Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![Experimental Setup](https://github.com/Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/assets/94681976/1a441f87-5c4e-4080-8dd7-59c13374ca84)

-1. Print a checker pattern and measure the dimensions (x and y) of any one square on the checker.
+1. Print a checker pattern and measure the dimensions (x and y) of any one square on it.

     ![Checker Pattern](https://user-images.githubusercontent.com/65610334/213092640-4103b6af-ab70-4ce6-b13a-1a96a0c0a437.jpg)